csparpa/csparpa.github.io/content/writing-a-good-cv-in-the-software-development-industry.md

 #### Styling
 - the font is Arial 10 for paragraph text and 12 for titles
-- I only use colour black
+- I only use colour black for text
-- I use tables to align content and make their borders invisible
-- Sections are clearly identifiable as they are kept separate one from each other
+- sections are clearly identifiable as they are kept separate one from each other
+- I use tables to align content: one table for each section.
+And I also make their borders invisible
+- all the provided web links have their corresponding URLs as text and are clickable
-- I use a lot of bullet lists: they're clear and concise
+- I use a lot of bullet lists (also indented): they're clear and concise
-- The name+surname is repeated in the footer of each page, along with page number
+- the name+surname is repeated in the footer of each page, along with page number

 ### The cover letter
 Think of a cover letter as the "positioning" of your advertisement: if you place an outstanding and appealing ad somewhere nobody can see, there's no point in